 Children will delight in the Dr. Seuss-inspired playground, while the parks’s other features include multiple athletic fields and playing courts, jogging and bike paths, fountains, picnic areas, theaters, grilling facilities, and even select indoor amenities.

 If you’re visiting Denver during the warmer seasons, you’ll definitely want to check out the roster of outdoor music and performance shows.

-Frequently voted one of the best places to stay in Denver, you will find plenty of lodging options in the Central Park area, from 5 Star hotels to privately owned bed & breakfasts and apartment rentals.
+Frequently voted one of the best places to stay in Denver, you will find a variety of lodging options in the Central Park area, from 4 Star hotels to privately owned bed & breakfasts and apartment rentals.

 8. River North Art District (RiNo), coolest neighborhood to stay in Denver

 Dubbed the place “where art is made” in Denver, the River North Art District is nicknamed RiNo, and even features a special rhino design in its official logo, with countless rhino emblems, signs, and artwork to be found in and around the district.